Topics in the History of the Jewish People

 Instructor – Yisrael Ne’eman

 This course is a survey of the history of the Jewish People with an emphasis on the modern period and the development of the State of Israel.
-There are 11 classes, one field study to the Diaspora Museum and a final exam entailing short definition answers and/or multiple choice questions.
+There are 11 classes, one field study to Israel’s northern border (Lebanon and the Golan) and a final exam with multiple choice questions.

 - Introduction to the National Memory – The Tanakh (Hebrew Scriptures or “Old Testament”) – A discussion of the Israelite Covenant with God, Exodus from Egypt and development of the tribal federation under Kings David and Solomon.
 Construction of the First Temple.